fjcadenas/udemy-blockchain-inbox/readme.md

  yarn install
  ```

+Due to a mix of dependencies and unstable versions of some packages this project has run on `node v12.16.3` or similar.

 ## Configuration

 This project uses `dotenv` inject variables at runtime.
 Make sure to create one or include the account **mnemonic** in the `compile.js` file.